mpi4py/mpi4py/docs/source/usrman/overview.rst

 Error Handling
 ^^^^^^^^^^^^^^

+In order facilitate handle sharing with other Python modules interfacing MPI-based parallel libraries, the predefined MPI error handlers :const:`ERRORS_RETURN` and :const:`ERRORS_ARE_FATAL` can be assigned to and retrieved from communicators, windows and files using methods :meth:`Set_errhandler` and :meth:`Get_errhandler`.

-Error handling functionality is almost completely supported.
-Errors originated in native MPI calls will raise an instance of the module exception class :exc:`Exception`, which is a subclass of the standard Python exception :exc:`RuntimeError`.
+The default MPI error handling policies are not overriden.
+When the predefined error handler :const:`ERRORS_RETURN` is set, errors returned from MPI calls will raise an instance of the exception class :exc:`Exception`, which is a subclass of the standard Python exception :exc:`RuntimeError`.

 .. caution::

    Importing with ``from mpi4py.MPI import *`` will cause a name clashing with standard Python :exc:`Exception` base class.

-In order facilitate communicator sharing with other Python modules interfacing MPI-based parallel libraries, default MPI error handlers :const:`ERRORS_RETURN`, :const:`ERRORS_ARE_FATAL` can be assigned to and retrieved from communicators, windows and files with methods :meth:`{Class}.Set_errhandler` and :meth:`{Class}.Get_errhandler`.